 TheraCys Side Effects

-Note: This page contains side effects data for the generic drug bcg.
-It is possible that some of the dosage forms included below may not apply to the brand name TheraCys.
+Note: This document contains side effect information about bcg.
+Some of the dosage forms listed on this page may not apply to the brand name TheraCys.

 For the Consumer

 Intravesical route (Powder for Suspension; Powder for Solution)

 Bacillus of Calmette and Guérin (BCG) infections have been reported in health care workers and in patients because of exposure to the vaccine during preparation and administration.
 Serious and fatal disseminated BCG infections have occurred with intravesical administration.
 Manifestations of disseminated infection may not develop for months or years after therapy as BCG may persist in the urinary tract for several months after treatment.
 TheraCys® and TICE® BCG contain live attenuated mycobacteria and because of the potential risk for transmission, they should be prepared, handled, and disposed of as a biohazard material.

 Along with its needed effects, bcg (the active ingredient contained in TheraCys) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking bcg: